funktor/funktor.github.io/_posts/2026-03-09-distributed-training-of-a-deep-recommender-system.markdown

 Defining positive and negative examples correctly.
 One strategy is as mentioned above where we consider all ratings above the mean for that user as positives and rest as negatives.
 But this is only possible  where explicit ratings are available.

 ### Challenge 2
-Even with explicit ratings available, should I consider the unrated movies as negatives too because the user might have chose to ignore watching them or worse decided to not rate them at all.<br/><br/>
+Even with explicit ratings available, should I consider the unrated movies as negatives too because the user might have chose to ignore watching them or worse decided to not rate them at all.

 ### Challenge 3
 If ratings are missing, one way to implicitly label is to assign 1 to watched movies and 0 to not watched movies.
-But this could lead to severe class imbalance issues as number of unwatched movies far exceeds watched movies.<br/><br/>
+But this could lead to severe class imbalance issues as number of unwatched movies far exceeds watched movies.

 ### Challenge 4
-Assigning 0 or negative to unwatched movies could lead to bias in training data because is someone has not watched a movie and you train them as negatives, the model will learn to rank them and similar movies lower thus reducing the diversity in recommendations.<br/><br/>
+Assigning 0 or negative to unwatched movies could lead to bias in training data because if someone has not watched a movie and you train them as negatives, the model will learn to rank them and similar movies lower thus reducing the diversity in recommendations.
+<br/><br/>

 Onwards with our model architecture.
 The following architecture is quite simplistic compared to some of the latest developments around deep recommender systems.
 I am planning to upgrade the following architecture into a generative recommender system in the future.<br/><br/>
 1. On a high level, the model comprises of two towers, one for user features and another for movie features.
 The outputs from 2 towers are concatenated and passed through a MLP layer with a single output i.e. the predicted rating for the user and movie.<br/><br/>